 It is recommended to always use English words for names.

-Names can be translated into other languages with custom translation files.
-See the Custom Translation File chapter in the developer manual.
+Names can be translated into other languages with custom language files.
+For more information, see the Custom Language File chapter in the administration manual.

 - Defines whether the field is searchable or not.
 Possible values are 0 or 1.